Rain-World-Modding/RegionKit/docs/GateCustomization.md

 `Battery Visible`
 Controls if the battry should be visible or not.

+`Left Steamer Broken`
+`Right Steamer Broken`
+Allows you to disable the electric steam for either side of the gate.

 `Lamp n Enabled`
 Controls if lamp *n* should be enabled or not.